-Herd Immunity: What It Means and Could It Help Prevent COVID-19?
+Herd immunity: What it means and could it help prevent COVID-19?

 SAVANNAH, Ga.
-(WSAV)- Some of you may be familiar with the words “herd immunity”.
-President Donald Trump used the term just this week saying that it would make the coronavirus “disappear” over time even without a vaccine.
+(WSAV) – Some may be familiar with the words “herd immunity.”
+President Donald Trump used the term just this week, saying it would make the coronavirus “disappear” over time, even without a vaccine.

 How COVID-19 spreads is important when it comes to understanding herd immunity.

-If you’ve tested positive for coronavirus health experts say you will probably infect at least two to three people.
-That’s COVID-19’s R value, or the rate it spreads.
+If you’ve tested positive for the coronavirus, health experts say you will probably infect at least two to three people.
+That’s COVID-19’s R-value or the rate it spreads.

-“I get it, I give it to two people those two people each give it to two people, that’s four, then eight,” said Dr. Lawton Davis, director of the Coastal Health District, “then sixteen, thirty two, then 64 and you’re off and you’re into exponential growth.”
+“I get it, I give it to two people, those two people each give it to two people, that’s four, then eight,” said Dr. Lawton Davis, director of the Coastal Health District, “then 16, 32, then 64, and you’re off and you’re into exponential growth.”

-Herd immunity happens when enough of a population is immune to a disease that its transmission slows or stops.
-Dr. Davis says how easy a virus spreads tell us what percentage of the population needs to be infected and recover to trigger mass immunity.
+Herd immunity happens when enough of a population is immune to a disease that it’s transmission slows or stops.
+Davis says how easy a virus spreads tells us what percentage of the population needs to be infected and recover to trigger mass immunity.

 “That would completely overhelm our hospital system, we would be in a mess,” said Davis.